 page_highlight2 <- highlighted_text(freq_plot2, labels=c("(fewest articles)", "(most articles)"))

 In this case, the beginning of the first sentence (“A highlighter is a form…”) is fairly popular.
-Note the counts for the gradient here are larger than those of the most recent article - with a minimum average collocation of 52 and a maximum average collocation of 496.

 Wikipedia Citation: “Highlighter.”
 Wikipedia, 14 Mar.
 2024.
 Wikipedia, https://en.wikipedia.org/w/index.php?title=Highlighter&oldid=1213690238.